openstack/ossa/doc/source/vmt-process.rst

  Vulnerability Management Process
 ==================================

-The OpenStack vulnerability management team (VMT_) is responsible for coordinating the progressive disclosure of a vulnerability.
+The OpenStack :ref:`Vulnerability Management Team` is responsible for coordinating the progressive disclosure of a vulnerability.

 Members of the team are independent and security-minded folks who